Khalid al-Mihdhar: United States entry

-While in San Diego, witnesses told the FBI he and al-Hazmi had a close relationship with Anwar Al Awlaki, an imam who served as their spiritual advisor.
+While in San Diego, witnesses told the FBI he and al-Hazmi had a close relationship with Anwar al-Awlaki, an imam who served as their spiritual advisor.
 Authorities say the two regularly attended the Masjid Ar-Ribat al-Islami mosque al-Awlaki led in San Diego, and al-Awlaki had many closed-door meetings with them, which led investigators to believe al-Awlaki knew about the 9/11 attacks in advance.

 In early February 2000, al-Mihdhar and al-Hazmi rented an apartment at the Parkwood Apartments complex in the Clairemont Mesa area of San Diego, and al-Mihdhar purchased a used 1988 Toyota Corolla.
 Neighbors thought that al-Mihdhar and al-Hazmi were odd because months passed without the men getting any furniture, and they slept on mattresses on the floor, yet they carried briefcases, were frequently on their mobile phones, and were occasionally picked up by a limousine.
 Those who met al-Mihdhar in San Diego described him as "dark and brooding, with a disdain for American culture".
 Neighbors also said that the pair constantly played flight simulator games.

-Al-Mihdhar and al-Hazmi took flight lessons on May 5, 2000, at the Sorbi Flying Club in San Diego, with al-Mihdhar flying an aircraft for 42 minutes.
-They took additional lessons on May 10; however, with poor English skills, they did not do well with flight lessons.
-Al-Mihdhar and Al-Hazmi raised some suspicion when they offered extra money to their flight instructor, Richard Garza, if he would train them to fly jets.
+Al-Mihdhar and al-Hazmi took flight lessons on 5 May 2000, at the Sorbi Flying Club in San Diego, with al-Mihdhar flying an aircraft for 42 minutes.
+They took additional lessons on 10 May; however, with poor English skills, they did not do well with flight lessons.
+Al-Mihdhar and Al-Hazmi raised some suspicion when they offered extra money to their flight instructor, Rick Garza, if he would train them to fly jets.
 Garza refused the offer but did not report them to authorities.
 After the 9/11 attacks, Garza described the two men as "impatient students" who "wanted to learn to fly jets, specifically Boeings".

 Return to Yemen

 Al-Mihdhar and al-Hazmi moved out of the Parkwood Apartments at the end of May 2000, and al-Mihdhar transferred registration for the Toyota Corolla to al-Hazmi.
-On June 10, 2000, al-Mihdhar left the United States and returned to Yemen to visit his wife, against the wishes of Mohammed who wanted him to remain in the United States to help al-Hazmi adapt.
+On 10 June 2000, al-Mihdhar left the United States and returned to Yemen to visit his wife, against the wishes of Mohammed who wanted him to remain in the United States to help al-Hazmi adapt.
 Mohammed was so angered by this that he decided to remove al-Mihdhar from the 9/11 plot, but he was overruled by bin Laden.
 Al-Mihdhar remained part of the plot as a muscle hijacker, who would help take over the aircraft.
-On October 12, 2000, the USS Cole was bombed by a small boat loaden with explosives.
+On 12 October 2000, the USS Cole was bombed by a small boat loaded with explosives.
 After the bombing, Yemeni Prime Minister Abdul Karim al-Iryani reported that al-Mihdhar had been one of the key planners of the attack and had been in the country at the time of the attacks.
 In late 2000, al-Mihdhar was back in Saudi Arabia, staying with a cousin in Mecca.